Why you should encourage customers to complain

 How inbound IVR can route customer complaints

-Call centre technologies like Daviker’s Dialler contact centre solution not only automate outbound dialling, but also include technologies to improve inbound call routing, including calls from customers who wish to make a complaint.
+Call centre technologies like Daviker’s Dailler contact centre solution not only automate outbound dialling, but also include technologies to improve inbound call routing, including calls from customers who wish to make a complaint.

-Daviker’s Dialler includes ACD (automated call distribution) and IVR, both of which are contact centre technologies mentioned in Effective Complaint Management.
+Daviker’s Dailler includes ACD (automated call distribution) and IVR, both of which are contact centre technologies mentioned in Effective Complaint Management.

 In the book, the authors explain that ACDs can give call centre agents access to data relevant to the customer’s call, as well as allowing that information to be saved to the customer database.